Camji55/nexus-plugin-jwt-auth/README.md

 // Enables the JWT Auth plugin without permissions use(auth({
-  appSecret: "<YOUR SECRET>" // required
+  appSecret: "<YOUR SECRET>" // optional if using custom verify function }))
-}))
 ```